Keep your pool clean and sparkling with our hand-picked selection of the best automatic pool cleaners.

 How does an automatic pool cleaner work?

 Robotic pool cleaners are your best teammate when it comes to keeping your swimming pool clean and ready for action.
-These bad boys, once dropped into the water, roam the floor and walls, picking up dirt, debris, leaves, and other organic matter that has found its way into the pool.
+These bad boys, once dropped into the water, roam the floor (and sometimes walls), picking up dirt, debris, leaves, and other organic matter that has found its way into the pool.

 Instead of being attached to your pool pump or skimmer, they have their own power source.
 Plug it in, drop it in the water, and walk away.